Tamba Hali: 2017 season

 In 2017, Hali started the 2017 season on the physically unable to perform list due to an undisclosed injury that kept him out all of training camp and the preseason.
 He began practicing again on 2 November.
 The Chiefs had 21 days from the day he starts practicing to either activate him or place him on injured reserve.
 He was moved to the active roster on 4 November 2017, prior to the team's Week 9 game against the Dallas Cowboys.
 He appeared in five games and had one tackle and one quarterback hit.

 On 12 March 2018, Hali was released by the Chiefs after 12 seasons.
 He finished his tenure with the Chiefs second in team history in sacks behind only Hall of Fame linebacker Derrick Thomas.

+Retirement

 On 10 May 2021, Hali signed a one-day contract with the Chiefs to retire as a member of the team.

 NFL career statistics

 Personal life

-Hali has an older half-brother, also named Tamba.
-This stems from a tradition in the Kissi culture wherein the second son born to a woman is always named "Tamba".
+Hali's first name is based on Kissi culture wherein the second son born to a woman is always named "Tamba".

-On 8 January 2016, Hali's fiancé, Mary Glasgow, gave birth to their son, Tamba Hali II.
+On 8 January 2016, Hali's fiancé gave birth to their son.

-In his spare time, Hali writes rap music; he records in a studio in his basement.
+In his spare time, Hali writes rap music which he records in a studio in his basement.
 On 9 June 2017, Hali released his single that was produced by Masterkraft, "The One For Me", on Apple Music.

 Hali became a U.S. citizen on 31 July 2006.
 Following his rookie year, Hali began training in Brazilian jiu-jitsu under the instruction of Rener Gracie and was promoted to purple belt in November 2017.